 What does the interview/hiring process look like with potential employers?

 Zip Code distributes student resumes to our corporate partners.
 Our partners choose those students they would like to interview.
 Zip Code schedules an interview day where potential employers come to our facility to interview our students.
 Many of our partners then invite their top choices for second round interviews at their locations.
 Our partners then make offers to their selected students.

 What types of placements do your students get with your corporate partners?

-Our corporate partners offer either direct hire roles or apprenticeship roles.
-Apprenticeships are paid, full-time positions that are intended to last at least 26 weeks.
+Our corporate partners offer either direct hire roles or contract roles.
+Contract roles are paid, full-time positions that are intended to last at least 26 weeks.

 With contractor roles, what happens after the 26 weeks are over?

 Your tuition-repayment obligation to Zip Code is fulfilled after 26 work weeks.
 Our corporate partners oftentimes hire contractors with the intent to keep them on after the contract has ended as long as the person meets the performance expectations of the role.